Red Arrow (London Buses): London Transport

+London General

+Between 1992 and 1994, the 41 National IIs on Red Arrow duties were re-bodied and re-engined as Leyland National Greenways, and in 1994 were included in the sale of London General to the Go-Ahead Group.
+The Greenways were given 'cherished registrations' transferred from disposed of AEC Routemasters, to hide their apparent registration age for seemingly new buses.
+With a subtle repaint, the Greenways continued operating the Red Arrow branded network, although by 1998 it had been contracted to just four routes, 501, 505, 507 and 521.
+Route 505 was withdrawn in 2000 and 501 in 2002.

+Articulated buses

-On 2 June 2002, the remaining two Red Arrow routes 507 and 521, became the first London Bus routes to be converted to articulated buses.
-A fleet of articulated Mercedes-Benz Citaro O530Gs entered service from that date.
-Being commuter routes, and so little used outside peak times, these routes were suitable to test the articulated on, and resembled the original standee bus concept, now with off bus fare collection.
-Additionally, route 521 ran through the Strand Underpass making double decker operation impossible.
+On 5 June 2002, the remaining two Red Arrow services, routes 507 and 521 became the first London Buses services to be converted to use articulated buses when a fleet of 31 articulated Mercedes-Benz Citaro O530Gs entered service on both routes.
+These routes resembled the original Red Arrow standee bus concept, featuring off-bus ticketing at 49 points along both routes.
+Additionally, route 521 ran through the Strand underpass making double decker operation impossible.
 The artics still carried the Red Arrow name, although it was much smaller and less pronounced than all the previous versions.

 As of 2008, the peak operating requirement was nine buses on the 507 and 19 on the 521.
 As part of the move to replace London's articulated buses, a commitment made in the 2008 London Mayoral election, the articulated buses on the 507 and 521 were replaced when their contracts expired in 2009.

 The articulated Citaros were replaced by new 12 metre rigid versions.
 On 25 July 2009 a weekend service was introduced on route 507, the first weekend service for a Red Arrow route.
 Route 521 converted to rigid operation on 1 September 2009.
 The new Citaros did not carry the Red Arrow name, as it was thought to be associated with articulated buses.
 This drew criticism, as there was nothing to distinguish the buses from normal services.
 Another criticism of bendy buses was the low number of seats, with only 49 per vehicle.
 A standard rigid Citaro has 44 seats, however the new ones for route 507 and 521 had just 21, with room for up to 76 standees, leading to criticism the new buses were "cattle trucks" and even more crowded than the buses they replaced.

+Demise

-After a public consultation in June 2022, it was announced that in 2023, both routes 507 and 521 would be withdrawn and replaced with portions of routes 11, 59 and 133, leading to the end of short-distance commuter buses in central London.
+After a public consultation in June 2022, it was announced that on 29 April 2023, both routes 507 and 521 would be withdrawn and replaced with portions of routes 3, 11, 59 and 133, leading to the end of the famous short-distance commuter buses in central London.